-CLINTON, Miss -- Disaster Recovery Centers in Chickasaw, DeSoto and Tishomingo Counties will close at 7 p.m. on Wednesday, May 25th, but flood, tornado and storm survivors can continue to register for assistance at other centers in Mississippi or on FEMA's toll-free line at 800-621-FEMA (3362).
+CLINTON, Miss. -- Disaster Recovery Centers in Clarke, Kemper, and Lafayette Counties will close at 7 p.m. on Saturday, May 21st, but tornado and storm survivors can continue to register for assistance at other centers in Mississippi or on FEMA's Helpline at 800-621-FEMA (3362)

 Emergency management experts from the Mississippi Emergency Management Agency, Federal Emergency Management Agency, U.S. Small Business Administration and other agencies staff the centers to explain disaster assistance programs.
 Before visiting a center, eligible people with storm-related losses should register with FEMA by calling 800-621-FEMA (3362) or online at www.DisasterAssistance.gov.
 Help is available in most languages.
 Those with speech or hearing impairment can call (TTY) 800-462-7585.